twgh/xcgui/README-en.md

 # Command introduction

-The functions in the xc package are the original functions in xcgui.dll, and there are more than 1,000 API interfaces that can be used directly.
+The functions in the xc package are the original functions in xcgui.dll.
+There are more than a thousand functions that can be used directly.

 The encapsulated classes are in other packages.